aRod209/path-finders/README.md

 # How-To-Use
 - In the start screen, press the associated letter that corresponds to the search algorithm you want to run.
-- A screen with a grid of light-green/open nodes appears (we will refer to the squares as nodes).
+- A screen with a grid/graph of light-green/open nodes appears (we will refer to the squares as nodes).
 - In order to run the algorithm, at minimum, there must be a start state (blue node) and a goal state (gold node).
 - You can also set higher cost nodes(nodes a darker shade of green) and walls (black nodes) that block the algorithm's search.
 - You can press the space bar to run the algorithm.